 TSL: What did Geno mean to your career?
 It’s a known fact that he really had to put a battery in your back to get you to reach your full potential.

 Charles: Coach Auriemma was someone who believed in me other than my family and close friends.
 He elevated my game.
 Where I saw myself and where I had one expectation level, he just took it to another level.
-There's times when I didn’t understand exactly what was wrong because what I was doing, you know, as a freshman and sophomore was good.
+There are times when I didn’t understand exactly what was wrong because what I was doing, you know, as a freshman and sophomore was good.
 I think it would have been acceptable to a lot of coaches.
-But when you have a coach that really believes in your potential, he wants to see it everyday.
+But when you have a coach that really believes in your potential, he wants to see it every day.
 When you show Geno that you can get 20-10 in your first game, then he wants to see that every time.
 He wants to make sure that you know why you did that.
 It’s because you play hard, you are working and practicing on your game.
 He doesn’t just teach a player the game of basketball.
 He also incorporates your everyday life and when you leave school.
 He’s just an overall great guy.

 TSL: You have been a No. 1 overall draft pick and WNBA Rookie of The Year in 2010 and MVP in 2012.
 Has your pro career been everything you dreamed it would be?